1. JPA

 1.1.
 Overview

-The Java Persistence API (JPA) is one possible approach to ORM.
+The process of mapping Java objects to database tables and vice versa is called "Object-relational mapping" (ORM).The Java Persistence API (JPA) is one possible approach to ORM.
 JPA is a specification and several implementations are available.
 Popular implementations are Hibernate, EclipseLink and Apache OpenJPA.
 The reference implementation of JPA is EclipseLink.

 Via JPA the developer can map, store, update and retrieve data from relational databases to Java objects and vice versa.